Creating excellent, flawless and compelling write-ups isn’t a simple process.

-Fortunately, automatic editing tools were invented to half the common problem.
-Tools such as ProWritingAid and Grammarly were designed to ease the editing burden thus lessening the writer’s agony.
+Fortunately, automatic editing tools can help.
+Tools such as ProWritingAid and Grammarly were designed to ease the editing burden, without the need for formal peer review.

 Table of Contents

 - 1 Main Differences Between Grammarly vs ProWritingAid

 - 2 ProWritingAid Review

 The main differences between Grammarly and ProWritingAid are:

 - ProWritingAid is geared more towards long form content, whereas Grammarly is best suited to short blog posts

 - ProWritingAid edits for content style, syntax and structure, whereas Grammarly is focused mostly on grammar and punctuation

 - ProWritingAid offers in depth explanations for recommendations, whereas Grammarly is focused on simple errors

 - ProWritingAid offers a yearly pricing plan, whereas Grammarly is typically monthly